zasab/SLURMminer_Engine/README.md

       ```

 2. **Update `pm4py` Package Files:**
-    - Replace the following files in the `pm4py` package with the custom versions provided:
+    - To parse BPMN files, we use the `pm4py` package.
+Replace the following files in the `pm4py` package with the custom versions provided:
         - **File to Update:**
           `\pm4py\objects\bpmn\importer\variants\lxml.py`
           **Replace With:**